Table of contents:

-Conversation Intelligence is a sales intelligence software that automatically identifies critical moments and insights from your sales calls.
+Conversation Intelligence is a sales intelligence software that automatically identifying critical moments and insights from your sales calls.
 It captures every call, records it, transcribes, and analyses the content.
-You can then view the full transcript of the call and see precisely where important themes like objections or pricing came up.
+You can then view the full transcript of the call and see where important themes like objections or pricing came up.

 The software also automatically assesses your performance based on metrics like speaking time, pitch effectiveness, and objection handling.
 This data allows you to identify areas for improvement quickly.

 Lead scoring is an incredibly powerful sales automation example.
 You can streamline your sales process and increase conversion rates when you know the likelihood of a lead becoming a customer before you even talk to them.

 Lead scoring works by assigning values to specific activities or attributes so that you can know the most promising leads over time.

 Attributes like job title, industry, company size, or revenue are data points that could help you determine whether a prospect is worth pursuing.

 You should follow the best practices below to make the listed sales automation approaches even more effective.

 Work With Your Marketing Department to Boost Sales